What is windowsguidenews[.]com?

 |Distribution Methods||Deceptive pop-up ads, potentially unwanted applications (adware)|

 |Damage||Decreased computer performance, browser tracking - privacy issues, possible additional malware infections.|

-Most potentially unwanted apps of this type are virtually identical, they are advertised as useful/supposed to deliver some useful features.
-Nevertheless, most of them are designed only to help their developers to generate revenue.
-In other words, they are useless and can cause a variety of problems.
-Apps of this type should never be trusted/used.
+Most potentially unwanted apps of this type are virtually identical.
+They are advertised as useful and supposedly deliver various features, however, most are designed only to help developers to generate revenue.
+Therefore, they are redundant and simply cause problems.
+Never trust or use PUAs.

 How did adware install on my computer?

 People generally download and/or install PUAs accidentally through clicked intrusive ads or when they are included as additional offers in the set-ups of regular software.
 This latter distribution method is called "bundling" - developers use it to trick people into downloading and/or installing PUAs with regular software.

 Typically, information about the inclusion of PUAs into the set-ups is hidden in settings such as "Custom", "Advanced", etc. When these settings remain unchecked and unchanged, PUAs are downloaded and installed by default.

 How to avoid installation of potentially unwanted applications

 Check all settings (such as "Custom", "Advanced", "Manual") included in download and/or installation set-ups and deselect offers to download and/or install additional, unwanted software.
 Avoid downloading or installing software through untrustworthy, unofficial websites, Peer-to-Peer networks such as torrent clients, eMule, third party downloaders, installers, etc.